thiagosanches/awscraper/README.md

 We can also add some custom data for any resource to make it easy to search them.
 In the future, there will be a front-end application that will read the database in order to display the information in an easy way for any non-technical user.

+There will be a cron job that should run this periodically to continuing fetching the data.

 We are also planning to add a logic that will create a relationship between the cloud resource and the source-code (nodejs, java, c#, no matter), when that exists.

 Right now, we are saving the data into a SQLite database and managing it through [SQLiteStudio](https://www.sqlitestudio.pl/).